This Discussion channel is currently closed.

 Default_avatar

-Mena Kaehler over 6 years ago
+Mena Kaehler about 7 years ago

 The fees being imposed, or the option to impose these fee on Solar by some of the utilities, are simply an attempt to discourage and eliminate solar.
 The utilities are not putting the members first.
 The comments that solar negatively impacts those not on solar is inaccurate, as those with solar still pay fixed costs.